Constant-depth circuits for Boolean functions and quantum memory devices using multi-qubit gates: Introduction

 \paragraph{Quantum random access gate.} Another device for random access to a quantum memory is the so-called $\QRAG$, which performs a swap gate between the target register and some portion of the memory register specified by the address register:

-for all $x_0,\dots,x_{n-1},b \in \{0,1\}$ and $i=0,\dots,n-1$.
 While $\QRAG$ does not enjoy the same level of publicity as $\QRAM$s, its importance lies in its necessity for quantum algorithms for element distinctness and collision finding~\cite{ambainis2007quantum}, as well as other quantum algorithms based on random walks on graphs~\cite{aaronson2019quantum,buhrman2021limits}.